searler/searler.github.io/_posts/2016-04-24-Spark-Streaming-backpressure.markdown

 My experimentation indicates that an excessively large value (e.g. 10x) causes the streaming to start with an immediate overload, from which it never recovers.

+The backpressure mechanism ensures the processing does not fail but significantly increases variability in processing rate, batch size and processing time.
+This should be expected where the specified maxRate exceeds the actual capacity of the system.
+The backpressure mechanism has to throttle the flow and the utilization is high.

+It might be better to control utilization via maxRate and only use backpressure to ensure reliability.